Mummy, I'm a Zombie: Synopsis

 Following the events of the prior movie Dixie is still trying to live a normal life after the divorce of her parents, particularly as her mother is keen on excluding her father from an upcoming Halloween party.
 Her mother is also pressuring her to stick with one type of social group rather than choosing her friends freely.
 Dixie also has to contend with lingering feelings for her former crush Ray and stress over an impending election for class president.
 In the midst of all of this Dixie is struck down with appendicitis and when she goes under anesthesia she once again finds herself in the world of the dead.

 She is reunited with her friends Isis and Gonner, who want her to restore the powers of the magical amulet Azoth.
-Nebulosa has returned to wreak havoc and there is now also a group of zombie-hunting boys out to destroy all zombies as the undead can now travel freely between the two worlds.
+Nebulosa has returned to wreak havoc as well as Piroska, now as a ghost, and there is now also a group of zombie-hunting boys out to destroy all zombies as the undead can now travel freely between the two worlds.
 Meanwhile, unbeknownst to Dixie, Alyssa and Melissa are setting her up so they can ditch her and no one will be able to stand her afterward.
 To win more votes for class president, Dixie decides to throw a Halloween party and invite the whole class, but Melissa and Alyssa won't let her.
 Dixie becomes more stressed about her situation, and as her stress grows, she decides she needs to find the essence of the Azoth with Gonner and Isis to restore all good to the world.

-The search to revive the Azoth's powers is a costly one that results in the destruction of many of Dixie's undead friends.
-She is also forced to reveal that she is a zombie.
+The search to revive the Azoth's powers is a costly one that results in the death of Isis and distancing of Gonner.
+Dixie is also forced to reveal that she is a zombie when Nebulosa and Piroska's forces enter the mortal realm.
 Dixie faces off against Nebulosa using the powers of the Azoth, but is knocked to the ground.
-Nebulosa's gloating over the victory is short lived, as her attack angers the zombies and with their combined forces, defeat her.
+Nebulosa's gloating over the victory is short lived, as her attack angers the zombies and with their combined forces, defeat her and Piroska.
 The living and the dead also form a tentative peace, as many happily reunite with their deceased loved ones.

 Dixie wakes in her hospital bed, her appendix removed.
 She happily takes the removed organ and holds her Halloween party, which is wildly successful.
 Melissa and Alyssa also join the party, unable to stay away.
 The film ends with Dixie opening a window and looking out at the Halloween night.
-As she wishes that her friends were there with her, she hears their laughter as the wind blows in Gonner's eyepatch and Isis's headpiece.
+As she wishes that her friends were there with her, she hears their laughter as the wind blows in Gonner's eyepatch and Isis' headpiece, leaving Dixie confident that Gonner and Isis are still out there watching over her even after their sacrifices.